-Using a single currency in all of the 23 participating countries makes things a bit more simple for travelers.
-But which are these 23 European countries?
-The original 11 countries of the EU are:
+Using a single currency across different countries makes things a bit more simple for travelers.
+Here are the ones that currently use the euro:

 - The Netherlands

 Technically speaking, Andorra, Kosovo, Montenegro, Monaco, San Marino, and Vatican City aren’t members of the European Union.
 However, they have found it beneficial to adopt the new currency regardless.
 A special agreement has been reached with these countries that allow them to issue euros with their own national emblems.
 The euro is currently one of the world’s most powerful currencies.

 Abbreviation and Denominations

 On Jan.
 1, 2002, the euro replaced the respective previous currencies of the countries who joined the Eurozone.
 The European Central Bank might be responsible for the authorization of the issuing of these notes, but the duty of putting the money into circulation rests on the national banks itself.

 The designs and features on the notes are consistent throughout all the euro-using countries and are available in denominations of EUR 5, 10, 20, 50, 100, 200, and 500.
 Each of the euro coins has the same common front-sided design, with the exception of certain countries, which are allowed to print their individual national designs on the back.
 The technical features such as size, weight, and material used are the same.

 There are eight euro coin denominations: 1, 2, 5, 10, 20, and 50 cents and 1 and 2 euro coins.
 The size of the coins increases with their value.
 Not all Eurozone countries use the 1- and 2-cent coins.
 Finland is an example.

 European Countries Not Using the Euro

 Other European countries have not met the required economic standards to use the euro or do not belong to the Eurozone.
 These countries are still using their own currency, so you will need to exchange euros when you visit them.
 The countries include: